DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/setup-isis-data.md

 It is very important to use simple quotes above, not double quotes, so that the shell does not expand these variables.
 This also ensures relative paths are created, rather than absolute ones specific to a given file system.

 This will create an index file such as ``kernels.0000.db``.
-This normally has four digits, and the number gets incremented if there is more than one index.
 Before rerunning this command, delete any existing ``.db`` files, as otherwise new entries will be made.

 Save this command to a shell script in the current directory named ``makedb``, so that it keeps a record of how the index ws produced.
 See also the ``makedb`` script for other datasets, for comparison.